PllewxaM/Wordle-for-the-World/README.md

      pip install PyObjC

-For speech recognition install Google’s Speech Recognition package using the command :
+For speech recognition, install Google’s Speech Recognition package using the command :

      pip install SpeechRecognition

-For speech generation use Google’s gTTS Python package.
+For speech generation, use Google’s gTTS Python package.
 To install the Python package type:

      pip install gTTS